-Plant Base provides detailed information about garden and wild plants - directly from your own computer so always available in seconds.
-There is no dependency on an internet connect and the plant data is entirely under your control.
+Plant Base provides detailed information about garden and wild plants - directly from your own computer.
+There is no dependency on an internet connection, so always available in seconds and the plant data is entirely under your control.

 Enables searching by names and a multitude of other characteristics, helping you to select the best plants for your next garden project or growing season.

 Search results or individual plant names can be saved in personal plant lists.

 Everything is recorded within the database files on your hard-drive (or optionally external storage).
 Plant Base uses an active read/write database, all plant data is fully editable by the end-user.
 Add your own information and photos to create a uniquely personal plant reference resource, customised to your specific needs.
 In fact, whilst we supply a database loaded with thousands of plant records and pictures, specialist users may prefer to start with an empty database and then build a chosen collection of plant information records and images.